top of page

 What are Holy Orders?

-Our clerics are organized through the lens of Church history in which Deacons, Elders and Bishops supported the community.
-Prior to entering Holy Orders, our ‘Candidates for Holy Orders’ undergo thorough training and examination to ensure they are fit for the role in which they are pursuing.
-Our Communion does not place any gender requirement for Ordination.
-Our clerics are tent-makers in the tradition of St. Paul.
-Like St. Paul, we continue to live and work in the world while at the same time we seek to build up the body of Christ on earth.
-Some of our clergy are married or partnered and some are not; some may choose celibacy and others do not.
+In the Convergent Catholic Communion, our clerics are organized according to the historic model of Church leadership, comprising Deacons, Elders, and Bishops, each supporting the community in distinct ways.
+Before entering Holy Orders, our ‘Candidates for Holy Orders’ undergo thorough training and examination to ensure they are well-prepared for their roles.
+Our Communion places no gender requirement on ordination, welcoming all who are called to serve.
+Like St. Paul, our clerics are tent-makers, meaning they live and work in the world while building up the body of Christ on earth.
+Some of our clergy are married or partnered, while others are not; some choose celibacy, and others do not.

-The Convergent Catholic Communion does not offer wages or salaries to our ministers; we are missionaries in the sense that we act on faith in trying to establish church plants, missions, ministries and faith communities wherever we can gather the people.
-We are entrepreneurial.
-We take chances and we commit our time, talents, and treasures to the building up of the body of Christ.
-Like Christ, we seek to serve rather than to be served.
+The Convergent Catholic Communion does not offer wages or salaries to our ministers.
+We are missionaries, establishing church plants, missions, ministries, and faith communities wherever people gather.
+We are entrepreneurial, taking risks and committing our time, talents, and treasures to building up the body of Christ.
+Like Christ, we seek to serve rather than be served.

 Holy Orders